Put Your Assets in Their Place

 Bonds (as well as GICs and money market funds) are best held in a tax-sheltered account, since their interest is fully taxable at your marginal rate.

-Preferred shares are considered fixed-income investments, but they pay dividends, not interest.
-For income-oriented investors who have no more RRSP or TFSA room, Canadian preferred shares are a good choice in a taxable account because they’re taxed more favourably than bonds.
+Preferred shares are sometimes considered fixed-income investments, but they pay dividends, not interest.
+For income-oriented investors who have no more RRSP or TFSA room, Canadian preferred shares may be a good choice in a taxable account because they’re taxed more favourably than bonds.

 Canadian-listed ETFs that hold international stocks include the popular iShares XSP and XIN.
 Although these are traded on the TSX, their underlying holdings are foreign stocks, so the dividends are not eligible for the tax credit.
 These ETFs are best held in a tax-sheltered account.
 However, as Canadian Capitalist has pointed out, XSP and XIN (which simply hold US-listed ETFs in a Canadian wrapper) are still subject to the US withholding tax even if they’re held in an RRSP.